-With this in mind, the Ministry of Education recognizes the importance of supporting Aboriginal learners beyond the normal structures of public schooling.
+With this in mind, the Ministry of Education recognizes the importance of supporting Indigenous learners beyond the normal structures of public schooling.
 One of the ways that this is accomplished is through the infusion of First Peoples Principles of Learning throughout the redesigned provincial curriculum.
-With a more in-depth understanding of Aboriginal peoples and their histories, cultures and traditions, all students in British Columbia will have a foundation for developing mutual understanding and respect.
+With a more in-depth understanding of Indigenous peoples and their histories, cultures and traditions, all students in British Columbia will have a foundation for developing mutual understanding and respect.

 Excerpt from the Truth and Reconciliation Commission Report: